CiscoDevNet/sastre/README.md

   - --site <id> - Filter by site ID
   - --system-ip <ipv4> - Filter by system IP

-There is also a --csv option that allows exporting any of the show command tables as CSV files.

 Verifying inventory of devices that are reachable and name starting with "pEdge3" or "pEdge4":

     % sdwan show devices --reachable --regex "pEdge[3-4]"